 These days, you don’t have to stick to the classic ingredients, it has been has widely adapted as the italian pizza with all sorts of ingredients.

 Flammekueche restaurants abound across Alsace, so don’t hesitate to try all the different variations on offer.
+You can get the recipe for flammekueche here.

 4. Reisling, Savoie, and Alsatian wines